-20. Procedures following receipt of complaint
+25. Procedures following receipt of complaint

-20.1 Recording of Complaints
+25.1 Recording of Complaints

-All complaints will be recorded by the staff member on the SDM database.
+- 27.1.1 All complaints will be recorded by the staff member on the SDM database.
 On a day-to-day basis it will be the responsibility of every member of staff to ensure the database is kept up to date.
-It will be the overall responsibility of the Line Manager for their team.

-The Housing Officers will decide on the use of discretion regarding pursuing complaints received anonymously.
+It will be the overall responsibility of the Depute Director to monitor complaints however each Line Manager will be responsible for their team. - 27.1.2 The Housing Officers will decide on the use of discretion regarding pursuing complaints received anonymously.
 However, action will generally be taken where the complaint appears to be valid.

-20.2 Acknowledgement and Proposed Response
+27.2 Acknowledgement and Proposed Response